 Virtual events and zoom services here

-We will offer one, in-person service on Sunday morning that will also be available "live" on Zoom at 9:30am.
+Between now and Labor Day weekend, we will offer one, in-person service on Sunday mornings that will also be available "live" on Zoom at 9:30am.
 Later in the day, the recorded Zoom service will be available on our Online Worship Services page.